 Site Features

-- Infrastructure: Mine shafts, galleries, surface buildings.
+- Infrastructure: Mine shafts, tunnels, surface buildings.

-- State of Disrepair: Largely in ruins, some structures remain accessible.
+- State of disrepair: Largely in ruins, some structures remain accessible.

 - Access: Access requires caution and discretion.

-4: The Military Hospital of Toul
+4: The Toul Military Hospital

 Site Features